-Tampa Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity. company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances exceed revenues.
-Sustained "underpricing" where costs below that perceived margin would have a devastating the affiliates' business, would 200 effect upon retention of market shares impossible.
-Competitors would be given access to very valuable information which will to price their service firms enable those advantage.
+Tampa Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity. company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances where costs exceed revenues.
+Sustained "underpricing" that perceived margin would have devastating z the affiliates' business, and would make תסקט retention of market shares impossible.
+Competitors would be given access to very valuable information which will service to price their to their enable those firms zāvantage.

-Q. How does the operation of the competitive business affect the cost of Tampa Electric's affiliated company transportation expense?
+How does the operation of the competitive business affect 18 Electric's affiliated company of SCMST cost the transportation expense?
+20

-The increased volumes allow for economies of scale that cannot be realized if Tampa Electric were the only customer of the affiliate.
-Moreover, since fixed costs are allocated between services provided to Tampa Electric and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of allocated to Tampa Electric. costs affiliates' backhaul and other outside customer is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of transportation to Tampa Electric would affiliates' the hurt which proportionately.
-Actions competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
+The increased volumes allow for economies of scale that cannot be realized if Tampa Electric were customer of the affiliate.
+Moreover, since fixed costs are allocated between services provided to Tampa Electric and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of Tampa Electric. ΙĒ to allocated fixed costs affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of coal transportation to Tampa Electric would affiliates' hurt the proportionately.
+Actions which competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
 Commission therefore should carefully avoid the disclosure of the affiliates' costs and prices.

-Is Tampa Electric satisfied with the Commission's current reporting requirements?
+Is Tampa Electric satisfied with the Commission's current Q. reporting requirements?